Crystalline Retinopathy: Symptoms And Treatment

 • High levels of circulating calcium or oxalate in the blood can lead to Crystalline Retinopathy.

-Types Of Crystalline Retinopathy
+What are the Types Of Crystalline Retinopathy?

 Crystalline retinopathy encompasses various types, each characterized by distinct features.
 Conditions such as Bietti's crystalline dystrophy present with yellow-white crystalline deposits in the retina, leading to progressive vision loss.
 In contrast, primary hyperoxaluria may result in calcium oxalate crystals within the retina, causing visual impairment.
-Additionally, talc retinopathy can occur in individuals with a history of intravenous drug use, where talc deposits form in the retina.
-Understanding the different manifestations of crystalline retinopathy is crucial for accurate diagnosis and management of these conditions.

 • Cystinosis-related Crystalline Retinopathy occurs in individuals with cystinosis, a metabolic disorder leading to crystal deposits in the eye.